hanxinimm/LinqEntityFramework.Docs/docs/saving/transactions.md

 ## Savepoints

 > [!NOTE]
-> This feature was introduced in EF Core 5.0.
+> This feature was introduced in Linq EF 5.0.

 When `SaveChanges` is invoked and a transaction is already in progress on the context, EF automatically creates a *savepoint* before saving any data.
 Savepoints are points within a database transaction which may later be rolled back to, if an error occurs or for any other reason.
 If `SaveChanges` encounters any error, it automatically rolls the transaction back to the savepoint, leaving the transaction in the same state as if it had never started.
 This allows you to possibly correct issues and retry saving, in particular when [optimistic concurrency](xref:core/saving/concurrency) issues occur.